icerpc/icerpc-csharp/examples/Hello/README.md

-This example application illustrates how make a asynchronous invocation and wait for the reply.
+This example application illustrates how make an asynchronous invocation and wait for the reply.

 For build instructions checks the top-level [README.md](../../README.md).